A supportive and nurturing space for Queer researchers

 Dr Louisa Smith is a senior lecturer in disability and inclusion, using participatory and arts-based research methods to include people with disabilities, including dementia.

-Andrew Brown is a lecturer in social work for the Faculty of Health.
-Andrew is also a public health researcher with the Global Centre for Preventive Health and Nutrition.
+Dr Andrew Brown is a lecturer in social work for the Faculty of Health.
+Andrew is also a public health researcher with the Deakin Centre for Global Preventive Health and Nutrition.

 Contact us